markmals/TickTock/README.md

 import TickTock
 ```

 You can see an example of how to fetch the data in [the TickTock tests](/Tests/TickTockTests/TickTockTests.swift).
-With a few simple extensions to make Combine Publishers play nicely with SwiftUI:
+With [a simple class and extension](https://stackoverflow.com/a/56720433) to make Combine Publishers play nicely with SwiftUI:

 ```swift
 class BindableObjectPublisher<PublisherType: Publisher>: BindableObject where PublisherType.Failure == Never {